2 seasons available

 New York City runs the largest recycling program in the United States.

-New York has long been known as one of the rattiest cities in America with some estimating close to 2 million rodents roam its streets.
-Both city workers and residents have been waging a never-ending battle against these four-legged friends.
-Here is how New York City rats out its rodents.
+New York is known as one of the rattiest cities in America with an estimated population of close to 2 million rodents; here is how New York City rats out its rodents.

 Many things come to mind when thinking about New York, but how the city deals with its garbage is usually not one of them; here is how the city hauls away its trash.